Consulting Team-AMI Consultants

-Zina Yang is one of the Infant and Toddler guides (teacher) of WMA.
-She is an AMI-accredited 0-3 Montessori teacher and will work in the Infant and Toddler class.
-Zina received a Bachelor’s degree in psychology from UBC.
-Previously, she worked at B.C.
+Zina Yang is an Infant and Toddler Lead Guide (Teacher) at WMA.
+She is an A.M.I. accredited 0-3 IT Montessori teacher and has a Bachelor’s Degree in Psychology from UBC.
+Before joining WMA, Zina worked at B.C.
 Children’s Hospital, focusing on behavior therapy for children and conducted neuroscience research.
-Currently, she is receiving the Montessori primary training for 3 to 6-years-old children.
-With her great passion to assist early children’s growth, she loves to read and collect unique objects such as child-size furniture and materials for her classroom.
+Currently, she is enrolled in a 3-6 Primary Montessori training program.
+Her great passion is to assist in early children’s growth and she loves to read and collect unique objects, such as child-size furniture, and materials for her classroom.

 IT Classroom Assistant

 Sahar Rakhshandeh is a Zumba dance and music instructor and an IT classroom assistant of WMA.
 She has over seven years of experience as an Early Childhood Education teacher.
 She loves to work with children, particularly coordinating activities with other educators, such as storytelling and handcrafting.
 Being able to help the children and their families is her favourite–also the most rewarding–moment she enjoys in school.
 Sahar is also talented in music and dancing.
 She plays several musical instruments and was an International Zumba Instructor in 2017.
 She holds a Bachelor of Arts in Physical Education in 2018.
 In her leisure time, she likes cycling, skating, skiing, dancing, running, playing table tennis and basketball.

 Infant and Toddler Assistant

 Elsie Bermudez is an Infant and Toddler Assistant of WMA.
 She is passionate to teach and share her love with children as early as she started her work with children since the age of 15.
 What holds Elsie in teaching Montessori is the goal to help children to become independent human beings and peaceful citizens of the world.